Open-Source-Compliance/OSCake/README.md

   - open `tc05.oscf`
   - insert a blank outside of the code and save the file (that triggers the automatical generation of tc05.oscf.md)
   - open `tc05.oscf.md`

+### About the other use cases

+The directory `examples` in the *OSCake-Repository* also contains other test cases.
+Each of them consists of
+- the *OSCC* file, created by ORT on the base of the data it has gathered
+- a zip-File - also created by ORT - which contains some additional data - also gathered by ORT - which are necessary to create the respective *OSCF* file.

+These cases can be used / evaluated in the same manner as tc05 has been activated in *OSCake*

 ### About some traps